-HIV -- the human immunodeficiency virus - is a virus that kills your body's "CD4 cells."
+HIV is a virus that kills your body's "CD4 cells."
 CD4 cells (also called T-helper cells) help your body fight off infection and disease.
 HIV can be passed from person to person if someone with HIV infection has sex with or shares drug injection needles with another person.
 It also can be passed from a mother to her baby when she is pregnant, when she delivers the baby, or if she breast-feeds her baby.

-AIDS -- the acquired immunodeficiency syndrome - is a disease you get when HIV destroys your body's immune system.
+AIDS is a disease you get when HIV destroys your body's immune system.
 Normally, your immune system helps you fight off illness.
 When your immune system fails you can become very sick and can die from an illness as common as the flu.

 The only way to know if you are infected is to be tested for HIV infection.
 You cannot rely on symptoms to know whether or not you are infected.
 Many people who are infected with HIV do not have any symptoms at all for many years.